kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 ### Can and Can't

 ci-phpunit-test does not want to modify CodeIgniter files.
-The more you modify them, the more you get difficulities when you update CodeIgniter.
+The more you modify them, the more you get difficulties when you update CodeIgniter.

-In fact, it uses a modified class and a few functions.
+In fact, it uses modified classes and some functions.
 But I try to modify as little as possible.

-The core functions and a class which are modified:
+The core functions and classes which are modified:

 * function `get_instance()`
 * function `load_class()`